 The Coffee Lover's Diet by Dr. Bob Arnot

 The Coffee Lover's Diet is a book published by Dr. Bob Arnot in 2017.
-The book claims that coffee can help to improve mental clarity, fend off disease (like diabetes and Parkinson's disease), promote weight loss, and improve overall health.
-There are multiple articles claiming that this diet can help you lose up to 50 pounds in 50 days while improving overall health and increasing energy.
+The book claims that coffee can help improve mental clarity, fend off disease (like diabetes and Parkinson's disease), promote weight loss, and improve overall health.
+Multiple articles claim that this diet can help you lose up to 50 pounds in 50 days while improving overall health and increasing energy.